Not usually, no.

 Whether or not it’s related to any reported breach doesn’t matter.
 Regardless of how it happened, you’ve lost access to your account.

-When that happens, you really have no other option; you’ll need to get a new account and let your contacts know you have a new email address.
+When that happens, you have no other option; you’ll need to get a new account and let your contacts know you have a new email address.

-If you know the breached service
+If you know which service was breached

 If you learn that your email address is part of a breach, and you know which service was breached, the most important step to take is simple.

-If you don’t know the breached service
+If you don’t know which service was breached

-When this happens, I do two things:
+When this happens, I do two things.

 That last point is frustratingly vague, but it’s the best we can do.